THOMASELOVE/500-classes-2024/class03/README.md

 ## And, finally...

 Tickets to [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, are going very quickly.
-The show opens tomorrow night.
 If you'd like to go, please visit <https://www.hudsonplayers.com/>.
-The show runs February 2-3, 9-11, 16-18, 23-24 on Friday and Saturday evenings with two Sunday matinees (onr of which is already sold out.)
+I will not be in the show February 2-3 but will be in the show February 9-11, 16-18, 23-24 on Friday and Saturday evenings, but the two Sunday matinees are already sold out.